Trump golf course must pay $5.7 million to former members

 The members said they were entitled to refunds of their membership deposits which ranged from $35,000 to $210,000.
 They also wanted back their annual dues.

-President Trump and the Trump organization couldn't be reached for comment.
+Neither lawyers nor spokespersons for President Trump or the Trump organization could be reached for comment.

 U.S. District Court Judge Kenneth Marra issued his decision on Wednesday after hearing the case in August during a two-day non-jury trial.